-Learn How to Give Directions to Your Employees
+How to Give Good Direction and Guidance to Your Employees

 Providing directions for new assignments and tasks is a normal part of the role of a supervisor or manager.
 How you provide directions via your tone of voice, word choice and body language go a long way towards gaining support and promoting a healthy workplace.

-Effective supervisors and managers work hard to cultivate their skills at providing directions to their team members.
+Effective supervisors and managers work hard to cultivate their skills at providing direction to their team members.
 This post offers guidance for effective direction and delegation in a supervisory setting.

 7 Positive Communication Practices for Offering Task Directions